ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

         assert get_report_colors('other') == ["red", "blue", "green"]

-In any of the cases, the coverage will be 100% for the function, but the second case will be more useful to debug the function.
+While the code coverage in either case is 100% for the function, the second case is more useful for debugging the function.

 Test Validation GitHub workflow